Understanding Sensory Processing: Its Role in Picky Eating and Feeding Behaviors

 • Touch: The texture of foods is crucial in shaping a child’s preferences.
 Some children may find specific textures uncomfortable or overwhelming, while others seek crunchy or chewy foods.
 In addition, when a child is sensitive to certain textures, they may be hesitant not only to eat foods with those textures but also to touch them.
 This aversion can add to the challenges of mealtime, as a child’s discomfort with a texture can influence their willingness to explore or taste new foods.

-• Sight: The appearance of food—color, shape, and presentation—can either attract or repel a child.
+• Sight: The appearance of food such as the color, shape, and presentation, can either attract or repel a child.
 Children sensitive to visual input may avoid mixed dishes or colorful foods, preferring simple, consistent visuals.
-Presenting food in visually appealing ways can encourage exploration.
+Presenting food in visually appealing ahs been shown to encourage exploration.

-• Sound: Food-related sounds—such as crunching or slurping—can affect how enjoyable a meal feels.
-Children who are sensitive to sound may find these noises distracting or even distressing, impacting their willingness to eat certain foods.
+• Sound: Food-related sounds such as crunching or slurping can also affect how enjoyable a meal feels.
+Children who are sensitive to sound may find these noises distracting or even distressing and decrease their willingness to eat certain foods.

 • Proprioception (Body Awareness): Proprioception refers to the awareness of body position and movement.
 Proprioceptive input is essential for coordinating tasks like bringing food to the mouth and using utensils.
 When children struggle with proprioception, mealtime can feel frustrating and impact their comfort and confidence.